-- boundary [= < firstboundaryvalue >] specifies the transition from one regime to the next, and is interpreted as the first boundary in a region.
+- boundary [= <firstboundaryvalue>] specifies the transition from one regime to the next, and is interpreted as the first boundary in a region.
 The units are in dbar.
-The minimum precision is 1 dbar, and the value should be between 0 dbar and 65535 dbar. - binsize [= < binvalue>] specifies the size (in dbar) used for each averaged bin.
+The minimum precision is 1 dbar, and the value should be between 0 dbar and 65535 dbar. verify and enable commands will check that the regimes boundaries are strictly increasing if direction is descending and strictly decreasing if direction is ascending, reporting an error E0416 for invalid regime settings if those constraints are violated. - binsize [= <binvalue>] specifies the size (in dbar) used for each averaged bin.
 This is typically set by the user to be a denominator of the total regime size, but if the last bin in the regime is smaller than the rest, the measurement is stored early and the next regime commences.
 The minimum precision is 0.1dbar, and the value should be between 0.1 dbar and 6553.5 dbar.
-If the binsize is set to 0.0, the logger will not average the data per bin during the regime and will just record/stream every measurement. - samplingperiod [= < period>] has the same meaning as the period value in the sampling command, but applies only to this particular regime.
-The maximum period is 65000 milliseconds. - if the sampling rate is different between two regimes, the logger can take up to 2 seconds to switch between those two regimes.
+If the binsize is set to 0.0, the logger will not average the data per bin during the regime and will just record/stream every measurement. - samplingperiod [= <period>] has the same meaning as the period value in the sampling command, but applies only to this particular regime.
+The maximum period is 65000 milliseconds.

+(i) If the sampling rate is different between two regimes, the logger can take up to 2 seconds to switch between those two regimes.
 During this time, no samples will be acquired.